Solanaunderdogs/spl-airdrop/README.md

 Replace WALLET_ADDRESS with the addresses to be sent tokens in **airdrop.txt**.

+Ensure you have the correct wallet & network set up with **solana config get**.

+Airdrop your vip list spl token with **python3 airdrop.py**.

 If this was useful, come say hey on twitter [**@lostcatfc**](https://twitter.com/lostcatfc) **&** [**@triiq**](https://twitter.com/triiq_) :)